fulldecent/blog.phor.net/_posts/2025-12-20-one-core-finance-function.md

 ### Example: bank deposit account

-A bank deposit account is a classic example of these three primatives.
+A bank deposit account is a classic example of these three primitives.
 The supplier is the **depositor** who **deposits money** to the bank.
 The borrower is the **bank** which receives the money and promises to return it on demand, plus some **interest** as benefit.
 The liquidation is typically well-defined, through **legal systems and bank deposit insurance**.
 This finance function is offered by a bank, and they are the second party to the agreement.
 The bank pays the legal system or bank deposit insurance some taxes and/or premium in this scheme.

 <details markdown="1">
 <summary>Sequence diagram</summary>